karttur/machinelearning/_posts/2018/2018-02-11-machinelearning-pipeline.markdown

 ## Prerequisites

-To follow the post you need to a Python environment with numpy, pandas, sklearn (Scikit learn) and matplotlib installed.
+To follow the post you need a Python environment with numpy, pandas, sklearn (Scikit learn) and matplotlib installed.

 ## Module Skeleton